CS179K-Summer23/cs179-project-chicclothes/README.md

 - 3.Suggestion Idea for Clothing : On our homepage, users will be able to view a few suggested or featured items they can purchase.
 There would also be a way to ask a bot what clothes you should buy and there will be  a response based on our catalog.
 - 4.Swipe Feature : This feature will allow user to swipe left or right on show items from our store.
 Swipe left will move the item to the bottom of the stack and swipe right will move items into a users favorite page.
 This feature allows the user to have a more interactive experience.
 - 5.Favorites : Items seen in the favorites page are taken from the items the users liked from the swipe feature.
 Any item on the favorites page can be added to the users cart.
-- 6.Search : The search feature will allow users to find a specific item they were looking for.
-By entering a keyword or phrase, the system will look through the database and display relevant results.
+- 6.Search : The search feature will allow users to do a basic search.
+By entering a keyword (like a color or type of clothing) the system will look through the database and display a couple of relevant results.
 - 7.Card/ Checkout System : This feature will allow the user to review their choices, make changes, or purchase the items in their cart.
 Users will provide their payment details and apply offers.
 - 8.Purchase History : This feature will allow the user to see their past purchases.
 - 9.Having discount if with discount code : Users can use/apply discount codes at checkout.